MikeMoore63/spdx_matcher/README.md

 This package does contain data from SPDX which is release under the [Creative Commons Attribution 3.0](https://spdx.org/licenses/CC-BY-3.0] Unported) or CC-BY-3.0 license.

+## Contributing

+If you want to rebuild the cache data but do not want to have so many git diff in the path, set `change_match_cost=False` when you call method `cache_builder`